9 Easy Ways to Let People Know Your Business Texts

 1. Send out newsletters or emails.

-Let’s say you keep your audience updated by sending newsletters.
-All you have to do is add a paragraph, sidebar, or some other note telling people you're now texting and why.
-Here are a few examples.
+Do you have any weekly newsletters or emails you send out?
+All you have to do is add a paragraph, sidebar, or some other note telling people you can now text and why.
+Here are a few examples:

 “We always want to make your experience better, so we’ve added the option for you to text our office directly!
 Text us at (423) 218-0111 for any and all of your customer needs.”